carlashley/adobe-mun-kinobi/README.md

 In most cases, these package files also contain an icon for the application as a `.png` file.
 This is a fairly basic quality icon that is then passed on as an argument to `munkiimport` as well as the file being copied to the icons folder in the munki repo folder.

+Existing packages are skipped presuming an existing pkginfo file exists in the repo that corresponds to the one that would be created if the package was imported.

 ## Adobe Acrobat
 The Adobe Acrobat package built in the Adobe Admin Console build system is "special" as it does not have the same package structure as the other packages built through this sytem.